kristian-lange-tw/JATOS_docs_v3/pages/Papers-Citing-JATOS.md

 ### 2019

+Richan, E., & Rouat, J. (2019).
+A study comparing shape, colour and texture as visual labels in audio sample browsers.
+Proceedings of the 14th International Audio Mostly Conference: A Journey in Sound, 223–226.
+[DOI](https://doi.org/10.1145/3356590.3356624)

 Cooper, E., Greve, A., & Henson, R. N. (2019).
 Investigating Fast Mapping Task Components: No Evidence for the Role of Semantic Referent nor Semantic Inference in Healthy Adults. *Frontiers in psychology*, 10, 394.
 [DOI](https://doi.org/10.3389/fpsyg.2019.00394)

 MacGregor, L. J., Rodd, J. M., Gilbert, R. A., Hauk, O., Sohoglu, E., & Davis, M. H. (2019).
 The Neural Time Course of Semantic Ambiguity Resolution in Speech Comprehension. *Journal of Cognitive Neuroscience*, 1–23.
 [DOI](https://doi.org/10.1162/jocn_a_01493)